 The winning team will have the prize money ($500) donated in their names to the charity of their choice and participate in a five-day mediation workshop hosted by Resolution Institute, the largest dispute resolution membership organisation across Australia and New Zealand.

-Registrations are open for the inaugural Gender Identity + Sexuality Law Moot.
+Registrations are now closed for the inaugural Gender Identity + Sexuality Law Moot.